-Please click on the attachments below to link to our Safeguarding Policy, Staff Code of Conduct and Safer Recruitment Policy.
+Please click on the attachments below to link to our Safeguarding Policy, Staff Code of Conduct, Safer Recruitment Policy, Admissions Policy, Equality Diversity and Inclusion Policy and Relationship, Sex and Health Education Policy.

 A number of other policies and further information are available from the relevant school on request, including: